Edward C. Wall: Politics

 Wall admitted in later years that his first vote was cast for Abraham Lincoln in 1864.
 In 1874, he was elected to represent the First Ward as an alderman on the Milwaukee Common Council.
 He was reelected at the expiration of his first term, and served until his resignation in the fall of 1876.
 In 1876, he made his first appearance in national politics, by becoming national chairman of the Young Men's Tilden and Hendricks club.

 Wall was elected to the Wisconsin State Assembly for the First Milwaukee County Assembly district (First Ward of the City of Milwaukee) as a Democrat in 1877 (incumbent James Greeley Flanders, also a Democrat, was not a candidate for re-election), winning 691 votes to 505 for Republican Carl Doerflinger and 30 for Greenbacker George B. Goodwin.
 He was appointed to the standing committees on state affairs (which he chaired), and on legislative expenditures.

-He was re-elected the following year as a "Honest Money Democrat", with 735 votes to 714 for Republican William McLaren.
+He was re-elected the following year as an "Honest Money Democrat", with 735 votes to 714 for Republican William McLaren.
 He remained on the State Affairs committee (though not as chair), and was also on the joint committee on claims.
 He was not a candidate for re-election the next year, and was succeeded by Republican Charles C. Paine.

 In 1878, he was chosen a member of the Democratic state central committee and made its treasurer, a position which he held until his resignation in 1885.
 In 1885, he was appointed United States collector of internal revenue for the Milwaukee district.